Miracle of the cruse of oil: Historical background

-The Maccabees

 During the period of the Second Temple (~516 BCE – 70 CE), in around 200 BCE, Antiochus III, the Seleucid king of Syria, took control over the kingdom of Judea.
 He allowed the Jews living in Judea autonomous rule for some time, but then his son Antiochus IV replaced him.
 Trying to unify his kingdom, Antiochus IV prohibited Jews from practicing Judaism and commanded them to worship Greek gods.
 Many Jews went along with these demands and were known as Hellenized Jews.
-Tensions rose and in 168 BCE Antiochus IV invaded Jerusalem, the capital of Israel, killing thousands, and erected an altar for Zeus in the Holy Temple.
+Tensions rose and in 168 BCE Antiochus IV invaded Jerusalem, killing thousands, and erected an altar to Zeus in the temple.
+Along with a statue of Zeus, the sacrifice of pigs (a normal practice in ancient Greek worship) began to take place in the temple.

-This resulted in a Jewish revolt led by the priest Matityahu of Modiin.
-These rebels were known as the Hasmoneans or Maccabees.
-After two years of guerrilla warfare, they were able to push out a much larger and well equipped Greek army.
+This resulted in civil war between ruling Hellenized factions that had been installed by Antiocus IV, and traditionalists.
+The rebels were led by the priest Matityahu of Modiin, known as the Maccabees.
+After two years of guerrilla warfare, the rebels were able to overthrow Seleucid rule.

+The story of the miracle

-After retaking Jerusalem, the Jews cleared out the Temple and rededicated it.
-One of the main aspects of the rededication was the lighting of the Menorah.
-However, there remained one cruse of oil which had not been defiled, and contained enough oil to last only one night.
-Miraculously, the one cruse of oil lasted eight nights.
+After expelling the Seleucids from Jerusalem, the Second Temple had to be purified and rededicated, due to the defilement the Seleucids had inflicted.
+A key component of the rededication ritual was the lighting of the Menorah.
+According to the story, the menorah needed to burn for eight nights.
+However, only a single cruse of untainted (as evidenced by bearing an unbroken seal) olive oil was found throughout all of Jerusalem--enough to last only one night.
+The oil, nevertheless, is said to have lasted for eight nights, constituting a miracle.

-Temple Menorah